 - Possess the professional skills and contacts to help you start your career in the make-up artist industry;

 - Have a portfolio of work to help you with future employment;

 - Have worked on set and gained valuable experience and confidence in a professional environment.

 How you will learn it

 Classes are taught through practical demonstrations and one-to-one attention on each student’s work.
 Students work on each other or a model with a very practical and hands-on approach from day one.
 The focus is on developing students’ practical skills.
 Class times are 10am to 4pm, Monday to Friday.
-We also hold guest master-classes and industry talks throughout the year, such as our most recent one with highly-respected artist, Mary Greenwell.
+We also hold guest master-classes and industry talks throughout the year featuring top industry experts and artists.
+You can read all about our masterclasses here.

-The kit given to students includes products from selected brands such as NARS, MAC, Screenface, Royal Langnickel Brushes, Kryolan and many more.
+The kit given to students includes products from selected brands such as Bobbi Brown, MAC, Royal Langnickel Brushes, Kryolan and many more.
 Further make-up, from these brands and many others, is also available for use during the course.

 Your first semester gives you an intensive introduction to the essentials of make-up and hair.
 This will include the following modules